Stefan Uroš I: Conflict with Dragutin

-By the end of his reign, Stefan Uroš apparently succeeded in suppressing the autonomy of Zahumlje, where the local princes became virtually indistinguishable from the rest of the nobility.
+By the end of his reign, Stefan Uroš apparently succeeded in suppressing the autonomy of Hum, where the local princes became virtually indistinguishable from the rest of the nobility.
 In his effort to achieve centralization, the king appears to have alienated his eldest son by refusing to grant him an appanage.
 The conflict between father and son exacerbated, and the king apparently considered making his younger son, the future Stefan Milutin, his heir.

 Worried about the inheritance and his very life, Stefan Dragutin finally demanded the throne in 1276.
 When Stefan Uroš refused, Dragutin rebelled and received help from his Hungarian relatives.
 The allies defeated the Serbian king and Stefan Uroš was forced to abdicate and retire to an unidentified monastery in Hum where he died a year or two later.
 His remains were later moved to his monastic foundation of Sopoćani.

 Endowments

 Family

+King Uroš was married to Helen (d.
+1314), a distant cousin of king Charles I of Naples.
+Various earlier researchers thus believed that Helen herself was a scion of the Capetian House of Anjou.
+On that assumption, they coined and often used the term: Helen of Anjou (Јелена Анжујска / Jelena Anžujska).
+Contrary to that, newer scholarly analyses have shown that Helen was not an Angevin princess, but various genealogical questions related to her real ancestry and family ties are still considered as unresolved.

-By his wife Helen, who was either an Angevin princess or a daughter of the Latin Emperor of Constantinople, Stefan Uroš I had at least three sons:
+King Uroš I and queen Helen had at least three children: